Raku/doc/writing-docs/STYLEGUIDE.md

 # Style guide

-Please follow these style rules when contributing to the documentation
+Please follow these style rules when contributing to the documentation.

 ## Text